Bad debts are losses to the business.

 Frequently Asked Questions

-Is bad debts recovered debit or Credit?
+Are bad debts recovered as debit or credit?

-Is bad debts recovered a revenue?
+Can we call the bad debts recovered as revenue?

 Also Read: Cash Coverage Ratio